 - How to manage employees who must quarantine when returning from overseas

 - A Plan for Jobs

 - Employees Refusing to Attend Work.

-First of all, the guiding principal in managing people at work during the Pandemic is about taking care of your people and safeguarding their health and wellbeing.
+First, the guiding principle in managing people at work during the Pandemic is about taking care of your people and safeguarding their health and wellbeing.
 This is achieved through thorough risk assessments that are under continued review.
-Since Covid is still prevalent it means we must continue to monitor the risks that arise from the changing infection levels within the area in which we operate the business.
+Since COVID-19 is still prevalent it means we must continue to monitor the risks that arise from the changing infection levels within the area in which we operate the business.